asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 I have been lucky to witness every one of these benefits on several teams I've worked on and coached.
 But I am certainly not the first to recognize them.
 I highly recommend these three books that discuss pair programming (among other valuable team practices).
 They are [David Bernstein](https://tobeagile.com/)'s _Beyond Legacy Code_, [Richard Sheridan](https://twitter.com/menloprez)'s _Joy, Inc._, and [James Shore](http://www.jamesshore.com/)'s _The Art of Agile Development_.

+[^1]: You can read about the importance of limiting WIP and reducing task switching in [The Myth of Multitasking](https://www.amazon.com/Myth-Multitasking-Doing-Gets-Nothing/dp/0470372257/)

-[^1]: [James Shore](http://www.jamesshore.com) discusses the resulting increase of time in flow for developers who pair in [this](http://www.jamesshore.com/Agile-Book/pair_programming.html) chapter of his book.
+[^2]: [James Shore](http://www.jamesshore.com) discusses the resulting increase of time in flow for developers who pair in [this](http://www.jamesshore.com/Agile-Book/pair_programming.html) chapter of his book.